nijoakim/eppp/README.md

 ## Library
 Structure of sub-modules:
-- `eppp.calc`: Mathematical operations and calculations as well as generation of electronic circuits.
+- `eppp.calc`: Mathematical operations and calculations as well as electronic circuit generation.
 - `eppp.inout`: Reading input data and pretty printing.
 - `eppp.log`: Control of the logging verbosity.
 - `eppp.plot`: Generation of various plots using `matplotlib`.
 For example `eppp.plot.bode` generates a Bode plot.